 Kidney involvement is usually minimal and asymptomatic in infants and children.
 As patients with TSC get older, growth of kidney tumors called renal angiomyolipomas can start to cause problems with hypertension and bleeding, and rarely can become cancerous.

 Lung involvement is almost never significant until adulthood, and strangely, primarily affects women with TSC, who develop a disease known as lymphangioleiomyomatosis.
-If this lung involvement progresses, there can be significant compromise of respiratory function, sometimes even requiring lung transplantation.
+If this lung involvement progresses, there can be significant compromise of respiratory function, with cough, shortness of breath, and pnemothorax.

 Tiny tumors can occur in the back of the eye, or retina, called retinal hamartomas, but fortunately these do not cause significant visual impairment in most cases.